rancher/fleet/gitjob/README.md

 ### Webhook

 gitjob can be configured to use webhook to receive git event.
-This currently supports Github.
-More providers will be added later.
+This currently supports Github, GitLab, Bitbucket, Bitbucket Server and Gogs.

 1. Create a gitjob that is configured with webhook.